dakom/lite-element/README.md

 * json roundtrip: {"hello":"world"}
 ```

-You can also supply `renderMode` to control when it renders.
-By default, it defers all the initial attribute changes and first render is on `connected`, then from there it's synchronous.
+You can also supply a `renderMask` to control when it renders

 See [the source](lib/src/lib.ts) for the exact types